This article is about laptop overheating solutions.

 READ NEXT: Lenovo Diagnostics Tools

 Some of the newer Intel processors have integrated Intel®’s Dynamic Tuning Technology to assist with overheating problems.
-According to Intel, tuning allows “customize power settings to intelligently adapt power policies based on usage mode and temperature.
+According to Intel, tuning allows “advanced power settings to intelligently adapt power policies based on usage mode and temperature.
 These predict workload needs and make dynamic adjustments.”

 Also, note that some laptop manufacturers developed software to help eliminate heat issues.
 Lenovo.com has software called, Lenovo Intelligent Thermal Solution.
 This software driver monitors the heat or thermal temperatures of newer laptops to adjust the fan and laptop performance.